Srijani-Das07/Sentiment-Analysis/README.md

 ## 📝 Text Representation

-Text is converted into numerical features using **TF-IDF (Term Frequency – Inverse Document Frequency)**:
+**TF-IDF (Term Frequency – Inverse Document Frequency)** converts text into numerical features for machine learning:

-- TF measures how often a word appears in a review:
+- **TF (Term Frequency):** how often a word appears in a review:
   TF(word) = (number of times word appears) / (total words in review)
-- IDF measures how unique a word is across all reviews:
+- **IDF (Inverse Document Frequency):** how unique a word is across all reviews:
   IDF(word) = log(total number of reviews / number of reviews containing the word)
-- TF-IDF = TF × IDF, highlighting words frequent in a review but rare across all reviews
+- **TF-IDF:** TF × IDF, giving higher weight to words frequent in a review but rare across all reviews

 Additional Enhancements Applied:
 - Ngrams: unigrams, bigrams, trigrams (`ngram_range=(1,3)`) to capture context and phrase-level sentiment patterns.
 - Vocabulary limited to top 30,000 words
 - Sublinear TF scaling (`log(1+tf)`)  to reduce the impact of extremely frequent words.

+This representation allows the model to focus on the most informative words in each review.
 ---

 ## 🧩 Models Implemented